South Coast Track Information

 Boardwalk On Upper Parts Of The Ranges

-Much of the upper climb is boardwalk, which make things a lot easier than they otherwise might be.
+Much of the upper climb is boardwalk, which makes things a lot easier than they otherwise might be.

 We found the Ironbounds not as difficult as the much smaller Red Point Hills from the previous day.
 There were 2 main reasons for this: